AkhilGNair/recipes/lamb.md

  - Slice the onions (it doesn't matter too much, they will disappear)
  - Mix the marinated lamb and the sliced onion well
  - Fry over a medium heat for 8 - 10 minutes
- - Squeeze in the juice of half a lemon
+ - Squeeze in the juice of half a :lemon:
+ - Add about half a mug of water

 If pressure cooking

- - Add about half a mug of water
  - Mix and pressure cook for about 10 - 15 minutes

+If not pressure cooking

+ - Add water to cover the lamb
+ - Slow cook on a medium heat for about an hour and a half mixing occasionally.
+ - Cook the meat to the desired texture
+ - Note: the :sheep: firms up on initially frying, but eventually softens

+After the meat has softened

- - A lot of water will have been released Allow this to boil off on a high heat
+ - A lot of water will have been released.
+Allow this to boil off on a high heat
  - As the sauce thickens, add garam masala and red chilli powder to taste
    - About a spoon of garam malasa was added, and quarter red chilli
  - Add some sliced green chilli to desired heat and simmer
    - Also added another spoon garam masala for my benefit :)

-If not pressure cooking

-To be filled in

 Best served with some tasty-ass buttered naan (or my preferred, pitta).